IMPROVING THE ENERGY PERFORMANCE OF BUILDINGS

 WR Community Energy supports municipalities, industry and communities to improve the energy performance of buildings by facilitating research, convening partners and providing strategic advice.

-WR Community Energy is seeking proposals from qualified and experienced consultants to lead the first phase of the design of Green Development Standards (GDS) for Waterloo Region.
+As of June 3, 2022 WR Community Energy has closed our RFP seeking proposals from qualified and experienced consultants to lead the first phase of the design of Green Development Standards (GDS) for Waterloo Region.
+We expect to make a decision on the successful proponent by end of June 2022 and for a final report to be delivered in late fall 2022.

-On May 4 & 5, 2022, WR Community Energy is partnering with Efficiency Capital and Durham Region on a two-part workshop series designed to prepare multi-family housing for energy efficiency retrofit projects.
+On May 4 & 5, 2022, WR Community Energy partnered with Efficiency Capital and Durham Region on a two-part workshop series designed to prepare multi-family housing for energy efficiency retrofit projects.
+Watch recordings now.

 In 2021, WR Community Energy was invited to provide comments on the Region of Waterloo’s Policy Direction Paper on Climate Change as a part of their ROP review.
 This report provides a summary of the key themes that emerged from three years of community energy work in Waterloo Region and interviews with industry leaders.